wyager/smap/README.md

 Jane Doe
 ```

+Thankfully Jane doesn't have any other family members who are at risk of catching both a cold and mumps.
 We could also write this as

 ```bash
 $ smap int +<(cut -f 2 -d ' ' patients),patients <(cut -f 2 -d ' ' has_cold) -o @- | smap int @- <(cut -f 2 -d ' ' has_mumps)